-Most new owners may not know the symptoms of bird sickness because birds can be effective at hiding them.
-There are a few tell-tale signs that owners should watch for to have the best chance of saving their pet from a life-threatening ailment.
+Many new bird owners may not know the symptoms of bird sickness, and birds are often good at hiding them.
+There are a few tell-tale signs you should watch for to have the best chance of saving your pet from a life-threatening ailment.
 If your bird exhibits any of the symptoms or fits into any of the categories below, contact your veterinarian as soon as possible.

 Ruffled Feathers and Weight Loss